cafjs/caf/README.md

 # CAF (Cloud Assistant Framework)

-Co-design permanent, active, stateful, reliable cloud proxies with your web app.
+Co-design permanent, active, stateful, reliable cloud proxies with your web app and IoT devices.

 See http://www.cafjs.com

-## CAF Top
+## CAF top level project

-This repository provides a consistent snapshot of all the other CAF sub-projects, guaranteeing that they will be compatible with each other.
+This repository provides a consistent snapshot of all the other CAF sub-projects.
+They are tested together to create an implicit CAF release that is enforced with `npm shrinkwrap`.

 Most users of CAF will just clone this repository and update submodules recursively, i.e.:

-      git submodule update --init --recursive
+      git submodule update --init

-Note that you do need `--recursive` because some repositories such as `caf_core` have their own submodules (e.g., `caf_enyo`).